We're sorry for the inconvenience...

 In Germany, employment contracts are either indefinite or for a set period of time.
 Fixed-term contracts are generally limited to two years and may be extended or renewed up to two times, provided that the initial contracts, as well as subsequent extensions and renewals, do not exceed the two-year maximum.
 If there is a basis for a longer duration, the fixed-term contract might be for more than two years.
 Start-up enterprises, in instance, may engage staff on fixed-term contracts of up to four years without reason.

-A subsidiary, according to German subsidiary legislation, is a limited liability business with its own share capital, management structure, and accounting system distinct from the parent company in the United States.
-You may, however, continue to perform all activities under the parent company's name.
+According to German subsidiary laws, a subsidiary is a limited liability company with its own share capital, management, and accounting system separate from the parent company in the United States.
+You may still operate under the parent company's name.

-It is critical to remain current on all subsidiary accounting regulations.
-Subsidiary rules in Germany require you to register with your local tax office online via the Federal German Fiscal Authority's Form Management System (FMS).
+It is crucial to stay updated on all subsidiary accounting regulations.
+Subsidiary laws in Germany require you to register with your local tax office online through the Federal German Fiscal Authority's Form Management System (FMS).
 The amount you owe will be determined by the tax office depending on the amount of profit you report on the registration documents.
 The next year, your tax returns are due on May 31.